Pigments & Paintings

 The Alchemy of Color

 The following works were created for my exhibition at the KU-SCHA-IN Gallery in Bruck an der Mur, Austria.
 They are inspired by the alchemical Magnum Opus — the fourfold process of transformation: blackening, whitening, yellowing, and reddening, culminating in integration.
 Each painting embodies these stages both in subject and in color.
-The cycle of transformation is further reflected in the presence of the four celestial bodies — Lilith, the Moon, the Sun, and Venus — guiding the journey of the Magnum Opus.

 Colors of Mürztal